How Much Low-FODMAP Protein Do You Need?

 Lamb – lamb is an excellent source of nutritionally complete protein, providing all eight essential amino acids in the right ratios but also contains varying amounts of fat.
 The amount of fat depends on the level of trimming and the animal’s diet, age, gender, and feed.
 Contains good sources of Vitamin B12 and iron.
 3 oz = 23 grams of protein.
 Try this recipe for Lamb Skewers with Oregano & Garlic Oil by Glenda Bishop, Registered Nutritionist of A Less Irritable Life.

 Pork – pork chops contain all of the B vitamins except folate, but they’re an especially good source of three that contribute to cardiovascular health.
-They also contain zinc, which helps form the structure of protein and supports the immune system.
+They also contain zinc, which helps form the structure of the protein and supports the immune system.
 3 oz = 22 grams of protein.
 Try this recipe for Low-FODMAP Pulled Pork by Amy Agur of the FODMAP Formula.

 Ham – rich in iron and zinc, with a high contribution of amino acids essential for growth.
 A good source of B vitamins, especially B1.
 3 oz = 14 grams of protein.
 Try this recipe for Warm Ham and Pineapple Salad with Easy Garlic Croutons (picture below) by Glenda Bishop, Registered Nutritionist of A Less Irritable Life. **The “garlic” croutons are made with low FODMAP bread and garlic-infused extra virgin olive oil.

 Eggs – egg yolks are a good source of difficult-to-get-from diet nutrients like nervous-system-supporting choline and Vitamin D—which are particularly important for kids and pregnant women.
 Despite being high in cholesterol, studies show that eggs don’t generally contribute to higher cholesterol levels in the body—making them an excellent, everyday source of protein.
-The whites are rich sources of selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.
-Egg yolks are the source of cholesterol, fat soluble vitamins A, D, E and K and lecithin.
+The whites are rich sources of selenium, vitamin D, B6, B12 and minerals such as zinc, iron, and copper.
+Egg yolks are the source of cholesterol, fat-soluble vitamins A, D, E and K, and lecithin.
 1 large egg = 6 grams of protein.

 Salmon – high in Omega3; vitamin D, selenium, vitamin B12.
 There’s a lower risk of contamination if you buy wild-caught Alaskan salmon (mercury, pesticides, and persistent organic pollutants (POPS)).
 3 oz = 22 grams of protein.
 Try my recipe for Low-FODMAP Sweet and Spicy Glazed Salmon & Pomegranate Salad.